Kortright Road East Traffic Calming

 Living on Kortright road I found that the speed humps provided last year as well as the road narrowing techniques used made it more difficult to enter the roadway as instead of a consistent speed of oncoming traffic, it was varying speeds. (some travelling near 40, others travelling in excess of 80 km/h).
 The additional speed humps may slow down traffic, however my observation was that the majority of traffic was travelling at full speed within one or two houses.
 Additionally I noticed a lot more traffic travelling up Kaitlyn and out through Lorna and Hands.
 Some additional ideas to improve the design: - no turns off of Kortright onto Kaitlyn.
 Right turn only off of Kaitlyn - Separated bike lane in both directions along westbound lane (like what is in front of Mc Donalds on Gordon) forcing all parking to be on eastbound side. - instruct city employees when driving city vehicles to not short-cut through the neighbourhood and instead to use Gordon/Stone/Victoria to reduce traffic.
 Simillarly we need to work with the School bus company to avoid the area.
 In addition, there needs to be a review of the subdivision plans for the development south of Kortright to be able to allow the neighbourhoods direct access to Gordon/Arkell roads.
 There is a significant high density development planned for the corner of MacAlister and Victoria.
 How are we going to encourage those residents to use Victoria and not cut through the neighbourhood?

-Kevin asked about 1 year ago
+kevin asked over 1 year ago

 Hello Kevin, Thank you for your feedback.
 Staff anticipate the improved traffic calming proposal for Kortright Road East will address your concerns.